14 Tips For Protecting Your Camera Gear From Bad Weather

 115686340 s

-This is also a great way to make sure your equipment is safe.
-You don’t want to have to leave anything unattended, so having somewhere nearby to stage a shoot is essential.
+This is also a great way to ensure the safety of your equipment.
+You don’t want to leave anything unattended, so having somewhere nearby to stage a shoot is essential.

 12. Forecast